a safe space to be heard, understood & to

 find a path through confusion, hurt and trauma

-I am a qualified Psychotherapist and Counsellor (registered with BACP) and a registered Social Worker with over 23 years experience of supporting people with a wide range of difficulties and life problems.
+I am a qualified Psychotherapist and Counsellor (registered and accredited with BACP) and a registered Social Worker with over 25 years experience of supporting people with a wide range of difficulties and life problems.
 I work in a warm, empathic way to help people with whatever difficulties they may bring.

 I can work with you to help you explore areas of your life where you feel stuck and to identify what you need to move forward.
 I work collaboratively to create a sense of safety together, so that you can express what is really going on inside of you - your thoughts, feelings and experiences, especially those that are complicated or hard to put into words.